 The Board of Directors has established four (4) standing committees-(i) Audit, (ii) Compensation, (iii) Corporate Governance and Nominating, and (iv) Finance.
 Our Board of Directors met eight (8) times during fiscal 2009.
-All of our Directors attended more than 75% of the total number of Board of Directors meetings and meetings of the committees on which they serve.
+With the exception of Mr. Myers, who passed away in July 2009, all of our Directors attended more than 75% of the total number of Board of Directors meetings and meetings of the committees on which they serve.
 The table below shows the current membership for each of the Board of Directors' standing committees: